 Location and climate are two of the main attractions of Christina Lake.
 Clear mountain-fed streams, clean lakes and hectares of wilderness create plentiful opportunities for recreation.
 Plenty of sunshine, four full seasons, and mild temperatures make Christina Lake an ideal environment for those who love the outdoors.
 Christina Lake has the distinction of being the warmest tree lined lake in Canada due to hot springs deep in the lake.
 Christina Lake is a community with many assets.
 An unincorporated village with little government infrastructure, it has risen to become a home for some, and a destination for many.
 Years of volunteer work by local residents have created a community which is enlightened on environmental and social concerns, and yet maintains an intrinsically small-town quality which is cherished by locals and visitors alike.
 These efforts have established a community whose assets are varied, yet cohesive; historical yet progressive.

-Christina Lake Tourism Society was established in 2010 and in 2013 and received the official designation as an official ‘Visitor Information Centre’ allowing specialized signage, employee training and materials for our Visitor Information Desk that is housed in the Christina Lake Welcome Centre.
+Christina Lake Tourism Society was established in 2010 and in 2013 we received our official designation as a ‘Visitor Information Centre’ allowing specialized signage, employee training and materials for our Visitor Information Desk that is housed in the Christina Lake Welcome Centre.

 The Society aims to improve its capacity for ‘inbound marketing’.
-This refers to the process of reaching new visitors through the internet, now seen as the key marketing approach for tourism.
-As well as a collaborative approach to marketing and achieving goals set out in our strategic plan.
-Working towards strong partnerships within our community and region The Christina Lake Tourism Society Tourism Society also operates Tina’s Trading Post, offering Christina Lake Branded merchandise.
+This refers to the process of reaching new visitors through technology as well as a collaborative approach to marketing and achieving goals set out in our strategic plan.
+Working towards strong partnerships within our community and region The Christina Lake Tourism Society also operates Tina’s Trading Post, offering Christina Lake Branded merchandise.
 Visitors have the opportunity to take a picture of themselves ‘jumping off the bridge’, a three-dimensional floor painting of a wooden trestle bridge over Cascade Gorge, celebrating our area’s history.

 Increased Tourism provides economic benefits to our Business Community on all levels.
 Working collectively benefits the entire region and creates a vital community and destination for visitors.